coralogix/integrations-docs/integrations/aws/ecs/README.rst

 General
 -------

-**Private Key** – A unique ID which represents your company, this Id will be sent to your mail once you register to *Coralogix*.
+**Private Key** – A unique ID which represents your company, this ID will be sent to your email once you sign up to *Coralogix* and can also be found under settings > send your logs.

 **Application Name** – The name of your main application, for example, a company named *“SuperData”* would probably insert the *“SuperData”* string parameter or if they want to debug their test environment they might insert the *“SuperData– Test”*.